 Semantic SEO is the process of optimising your web pages around topics instead of individual key phrases.
+This basically means optimizing your content for the true intent of your users, not just answering a simple question.

 Semantic SEO works by understanding user intent and the broader meaning of words within a context.
 Then, answering search queries to help users find the most relevant results.